carolrs/news-article/README.md

 # New Features Included by me:

-* A navigation bar with "About" and "Contact" sections.
-* A dark mode feature.
+- **Navigation Bar**: Navigate through different sections like "About" and "Contact".
+- **Dark Mode**: A feature to switch between light and dark themes.
-* Share functionality using the Web Share API
+- **Web Share API**: Share articles easily using the Web Share API.
-* Pagination system to navigate through articles.
+- **Pagination**: Navigate through different articles using the pagination system.
-* Read Later function to save articles for future reading.
+- **Read Later Function**: Save articles for reading later.
-* A list to display all the articles saved for reading later.
+- **List of Saved Articles**: Access all the articles you've saved for reading later.
-* Subscribe button that redirects to the New York Times subscription page.
+- **Subscription**: Subscribe button that redirects to the New York Times subscription page.
-* Weather information feature, using the OpenWeatherMap API.
+- **Weather Information**: This feature shows weather information of the user's current location using the OpenWeatherMap API.
-* Dynamic background

-The application is built with React and makes use of hooks such as useState and useEffect to manage state and side effects.
+- **Dynamic Background**: The background of the weather information changes according to the weather.
+- **Geolocation**: The application retrieves the user's current location and uses it to fetch weather information.

+## Weather Information with Geolocation

+The weather information feature uses the OpenWeatherMap API to fetch current weather information based on the user's geolocation.
+It uses the `navigator.geolocation` web API to get the current location of the user (latitude and longitude).
+If the geolocation service is not enabled or available, it defaults to a predefined location.

+Additionally, this feature includes a dynamic background that changes based on the weather.
+For example, if it's snowing, the background image will be one that suits a snowy atmosphere.
+The images are fetched from Pexels API.

+The geolocation feature is safe to use as it only accesses the location data when the user permits it.
+If the user doesn't allow location access, the feature won't work but the application will continue to function normally.

 # Original Features